 Conference Travel Awards

 The purpose of this award is to support undergraduate students in their academic and professional development by attending and/or presenting at academic and professional conferences and symposia.
 Conference participation represents an integral element of the scholarly process, as well as graduate school and career exploration--from practicing how to communicate your work to networking with peers, faculty, professionals, and experts in your academic disciplines and career fields.
 The award is available to students in any of the University of Oregon’s eight undergraduate schools and colleges.
 CURE defines research and creative work expansively to encompass the social sciences, humanities, sciences, creative and performance arts, as well as the professional schools.
 Ten travel awards will be granted per year, with three awards designated for National Conferences on Undergraduate Research (NCUR) presenters in the spring.
 Award funds may not be reserved pending conference acceptance to present.
 Applications are considered on first-come-first-serve basis, and may not be guaranteed.
 NOTE: Please plan to apply at least 6 weeks prior to your conference date.
-Applications are considered on a rolling basis and Applications are considered on a rolling basis and no longer accepted for the 2023-2024 academic year.
-Please email uocure@uoregon.edu with any questions.
+Applications are currently closed and will reopen later in the summer.
+Please email urds@uoregon.edu with any questions.

 What is the most valuable skill you gained through this experience?